 Heavy drinkers are the single biggest burden to our health system, work productivity, families health, safety, motor vehicles deaths, and the senseless deaths of our next generation!

-I bet there is smoking bans in all these pubs & clubs, but hey it’s ok your welcome to stay until your in a plastered drunken stupor and freely walk out the door to kill an innocent person just minding their own business.
-What sort of country have we become to think this behaviour is acceptable , and stupid comments like, “oh but he was drunk” make it all ok.
+I bet there are smoking bans in all these pubs & clubs, but hey it’s ok your welcome to stay until your in a plastered drunken stupor and freely walk out the door to kill an innocent person just minding their own business.
+What sort of country have we become to think this behaviour is acceptable and stupid comments like, “oh but he was drunk” make it all ok.

 It isn’t just heavy drinkers who get drunk and punch people.
 Sometimes they’re light drinkers who can’t hold their booze, other times they may have taken pills and occasionally they’re sober folks in an irresponsible moment.